30 Days to a More Powerful Brain contains practical real-world applications of breakthrough discoveries in science, psychology, and business.

 3 36 9 1 36 -18

-V. Determining factor allocations, which resources to use when performing some task.
+V. Determining factor allocations, which resources perform which tasks.

 Price of Labor is $8